DataDog/integrations-core/activemq/README.md

 ## Data Collected
 ### Metrics
-See [metadata.csv][106] for a list of metrics provided by this integration.
+The ActiveMQ check does not include any metrics at this time.

 ### Events
 The Activemq check does not include any event at this time.